HEALTHCARE INDUSTRY MARKET RESEARCH COMPANY

 Micro surveys are just that.
 Short simple 2-5 question surveys that can be conducted with healthcare providers or patients on the run.
 Mobile or app-based technology means that the survey can be conducted with minimal interference and maximum impact in busy lives.

-Ruby Cha Cha is a healthcare market research company based in Sydney, Australia offering Healthcare industry market research.
-We have worked with some of the leading healthcare companies in the world including Pfizer, Lilly, Sanofi as well as not for profits and smaller companies with big brands, biotech’s, and startups.
+Ruby Cha Cha is a healthcare market research company based in Sydney, Australia, offering Healthcare industry market research.
+We have worked with some of the leading healthcare companies in the world, including Pfizer, Lilly, and Sanofi.
+We work with pharmaceutical, medtech and biotech companies, as well as not for profit healthcare companies and digital healthcare startups.

-At Ruby Cha Cha we use an innovative range of research methods from qualitative to quantitative research, innovation, and consulting.
-We can provide you with research and insight to help you segment your market, build better communications, test your sales aids, or build a buyer persona, brand DNAs or CVP.
+At Ruby Cha Cha, we use an innovative range of research methods, from qualitative to quantitative research, innovation, and consulting.
+We can provide research and insight to help you segment your market, build better communications, test your sales aids, or build a buyer persona, brand DNAs or CVP.
 We work collaboratively with our clients so that we can deliver more actionable research findings and strategic recommendations.

 Market research is often thought of only in the marketing realm of goods and services, but it is well used in the healthcare industry.
 However, in people-centred industries such as healthcare, market research is a must.
 It is the most effective and unbiased way to understand how people use and consume healthcare and can provide a lens over the service providers and healthcare specialists and develop technology and new treatments for the benefit of mankind.